kannans89/RustRepo/29_Concurrency/29_Concurrency.md

 ```
-The join() function called on a thread handle blocks the thread currently running until the thread represented by the handle terminates.
-Blocking a thread means that the thread is prevented from performing work or exiting.The above example calls the join
-() function after the main thread’s for loop.

-The two threads continue alternating, but the main thread waits because of the call to the join() function and does not end until the spawned thread is finished.
+From the output it is clear that main thead and spawned thread  continue switching.
+Note the main thread waits for spawned thread to complete because of the call to the join() method.